themnsavage/CS470_project03/README.md

 - `make analyze` will run algorithms with generated data and then save data in data directory and also graph the two algorithms.
 - `make reduction` will reduce the np data you put in the input reduction files(`reduce_3sat_to_knapsack.txt` and `reduce_knapsack_to_traveling_salesman.txt`), then export the reduction np data into the output reduction files(`knapsack_data_from_3sat.txt` and `traveling_salesman_data_from_knapsack.txt`).

+## 0-1 knapsack file format:
+format for knapsack (also subset sum, just repeat the weight):
+eg:
+15
+2 8
+3 12
+5 15
+7 10
+$
+Notes:
+the first line specifies the capacity of the knapsack (15 in this case).
+Each subsequent line represents an item, with the weight and value separated by a space/tab

 ## Traveling salesman file format:
 format for a un/directed un/weighted graph
 node node wt